-Wider strategies aimed at culture and behaviour did have some impact, for example the calm and purposeful arrival and departure of students to the academy before and after school.
-The pastoral curriculum did address issues around the 'social norm' and this work is on-going as highlighted by the 2022-23 pupil premium statement.
+Wider strategies aimed at culture and behaviour continued to have impact, this was noted as a strength within the academy in both the SIAMS and Ofsted reports.
+QEA achieved a 'Good' outcome from both inspections.
+The pastoral curriculum did address issues around the 'social norm' and this work is on-going as highlighted by the 2023-24 pupil premium statement.